oeway/img-segment/docs/annotation.md

 e.g. nuclei touching the cell border, can be removed in a post-processing step.

-## Convert annotations to images
+## Convert annotations to mask images

-Once you have annotated the images, you have to convert these annotations to images which can be used as an input for the A-net.
+Once you have annotated the images, you have to convert these annotations to mask images, which are used as input for the neural network.
 We provide a dedicated ImJoy plugin to perform this task.
-This plugin has different **tags**, which render the plugin for a given segmentation tasks.
-You only have to specify a few key properties of your data.

 The screenshot shown below shows the plugin interface for the segmentation of the cell membrane in the example data.
 Note that here is only one channel.